-Spring weather is definitely here, and depending on where you live, it might feel like you’re on a speeding train to summer (or maybe that’s just me).
+Spring is here, and depending on where you live, it might feel like you’re on a speeding train to summer (maybe that’s just us in Texas).

 This is one of my favorite times of year (it’s a tie with fall, I think), and it flies by much too quickly.
-Young children love being outside, so outdoor activities are just a few of the liturgical activities our families enjoy during the spring.
+It’s one of the best seasons for being outside.

-In our air-conditioned, drive everywhere, year-round produce section world, it’s far too easy to ignore the rhythm of nature and life the way God orchestrates it.
-We are missing out.
+In our air-conditioned, drive everywhere, year-round produce section world, it’s easy to ignore the organic, orchestrated rhythm of nature and life.
+We miss out when we don’t stop to recognize it.

 Generations past appreciated each season for what it provided and for what it required, and we don’t want that to die with ours.
-So here are a few ways you can take full advantage of the spring with your family.
+Here are a few ways we can fully relish in springtime.

 1. Eat as seasonally as you can.
-Appreciate the spring weather for what it provides — each climate is different, of course, but in many parts of the northern hemisphere, that means asparagus, artichokes, broccoli, lettuce, and one of my favorites, strawberries.
+Appreciate the spring weather for what it provides—each climate is different, of course, but in many parts of the northern hemisphere, this means asparagus, artichokes, broccoli, lettuce, and strawberries.

 2. Eat locally, so that your food is seasonal.
 See what you can do to get most of your food from a 100-mile radius.

 3. Join a CSA, and visit the farm as a family.
-This is one easy (and fun) way to ensure your food was grown nearby.
+This is an easy, fun way to ensure your food was grown nearby.

 4. Go camping.
-If you live in the south, the summer gets too hot to go camping without a constant layer of stickiness.
-If it’s still too chilly where you live, then put a date on the calendar.
+If you live in the south, the summer is too hot for camping without a constant layer of stickiness.
+If it’s still too chilly where you live, put a date on the calendar.

 5. Fly a kite.
 There’s only so many days in the year this is possible.